Theory of Entropicity (ToE)

 To enter Obidi’s Universe is to adopt a new ontology of physical law.
 Entropy is no longer a derived quantity associated with heat or disorder; it is the primary field that structures spacetime, constrains motion, and determines the accessibility of futures.
 Forces become manifestations of entropic resistance, geometry becomes an emergent encoding of entropic structure, and the evolution of the universe becomes a continuous entropic computation.
 In this view, the cosmos is not merely a geometric arena but an informational landscape whose contours are defined by the entropic field.

 Obidi’s Universe is therefore the universe as described by the Theory of Entropicity: a universe where the fundamental question at each spacetime event is not “What is the curvature here?” but “How many futures are accessible from here?”
-"And which current future can I, or must an interaction or phenomenon, access at this very moment, etc. to be able to move or transform into a future configuration?"
+"And which current future can I, or must an interaction or phenomenon, access at this very moment, etc., to be able to move or transform into a future configuration?"
 The answer to that question, encoded in the scalar field \( S(x) \), is the foundation upon which the entire architecture of the Theory of Entropicity (ToE) is built.

 References